-- The highest radiation exposures occurred among women and older
+- The highest radiation exposures occurred among women and older adults.

+- Imaging-associated exposures among young adults were not insignificant.
 Thirty percent of men and 40% of women with high exposure per year in the study were under the age of 50.

 - 80% of radiation exposures occurred among non-hospitalized patients.

-Myocardial perfusion imaging for heart disease delivers about 15 mSv per
+Myocardial perfusion imaging for heart disease delivers about 15 mSv per test.

 Value of Some Medical Imaging Unclear